sdeleppo/sdeleppo.github.io/README.md

 # sdeleppo.github.io
-Welcome to Sarah Deleppo's portfolio!
+Welcome to Sarah Deleppo's portfolio, see full site at https://sarah-deleppo.com/!